What if you have no tractor, no heavy machines to level your yard. Then the question is how to level a yard without a tractor?

 What are the Preventive Measures?

-Topsoil or compost are the best options as compared to sand.
-They have the ability to enrich the soil underneath and provide essential nutrients to it.
+Topsoil and compost are the best options as compared to sand.
+They have a much greater ability to enrich our soil underneath, which provides essential nutrients for plants that grow in it!